Louisiana State Troopers investigating two separate fatal Friday night crashes

 Shields sustained serious injuries from the resulting collision and was transported to a local hospital, where he was later pronounced dead.
 Tabor was uninjured and arrested on multiple charges, including negligent homicide, driving under suspension, no insurance, failure to yield left turn, and expired MVI.

-The second incident occurred near LA Highway 67 at Rolling Acres Drive in East Baton Rouge Parish when a 2016 Chevrolet Silverado struck a man walking near the center of the road.
-The man was left seriously injured from the crash and was pronounced dead on the scene, according to police.
+The second incident occurred near LA Highway 67 at Rolling Acres Drive in East Baton Rouge Parish when a 2016 Chevrolet Silverado struck Hezzie McCaleb, who was walking near the center of the road.
+McCaleb was left seriously injured from the crash and was pronounced dead on the scene, according to police.

 Both crashes remain under investigation.